bazel-contrib/publish-to-bcr/README.md

       publish_token: ${{ secrets.BCR_PUBLISH_TOKEN }}
 ```

-3. Create a Personal Access Token
+### 3. Create a Personal Access Token

 Create a "Classic" PAT, see [documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)

 It requires "workflow" and "repo" permissions.
+The PAT is used to push a branch to the `registry_fork` and to open the pull request.

 > [!NOTE]
 > Fine-grained PATs are not _fully_ supported because they cannot open pull requests against public